Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Reduce stress.
 Stress can make your heart work harder and raise blood pressure.
 To reduce stress, try to let go of daily annoyances.
 Ask yourself if problems will still matter a week from now.
 Getting proper rest can also help.
 Finally, don’t be embarrassed to ask for help when you need it.

 Exercise.
 Strength and aerobic training improves your ability to function and do activities of daily living.
 It also reduces your risk for another stroke.
 Develop a custom plan with your physical therapist to meet activity goals.

 One of the most important things you can do to prevent another stroke is to keep your blood pressure under control.
 If you have high blood pressure:

 Get regular exercise.
 Try to work up to getting at least 40 minutes of moderate to high intensity physical activity at least 3 to 4 days each week.

 Talk with your doctor about limiting fat and salt in your diet.
 You most likely will be told to limit your salt intake to 2,400 milligrams (mg) or less each day.

 Check your blood pressure regularly.
 Write down your numbers and bring them to checkups with your doctor.

 It’s much harder for your loved one to make lifestyle changes if he or she is feeling low.
 So be on the lookout for sadness, depression, or hopelessness.
-These feelings are not uncommon after a stroke.
-Talk to the doctor if you have concerns.
+These feelings are common after a stroke.
+Talk with the doctor if you have concerns.